creafrog/nodezero/doc/applications/contact.md

-# Converse
+# Contact
+A simple and customizable contact page.
+It includes the _Converse.js_ chat client

+## COnverse.js
 Converse.js is a web based [XMPP/Jabber](http://xmpp.org) instant messaging client.
-It enables you to add chat functionality to your website
+It enables you to add chat functionality to your website.

-## Features

 It has the following features:

   *  Single-user chat
   *  Multi-user chat in chatrooms